markgordon22/Dublin-slang/README.md

 ![image](testing/userstories/userstory1(2).png)

-The navbar is fully responsive so all navlinks will always be on display. all navlinks have been tested to confirm they lin to their correct destination.
+The navbar is fully responsive so all navlinks will always be on display. all navlinks have been tested to confirm they link to their correct destination.

 2. I want to be able to search for words commonly used in Ireland.